Spot Metering – A Beginner’s Guide on How to Use it

 If your subject is in the shade and there’s a large part of your scene in the sun, you can use the spot metering mode to take a light reading from your subject.
 Then you can set the exposure so your subject will be well exposed.
 In scenes like this, if you use evaluative metering, your subject may not be exposed properly.
 This is because of the strong influence of the sunlight in the frame.

 Making a spot meter reading can help you set the best exposure when you have subjects in your frame that are in high contrast.
-Photographing items in the same frame that are black and white, you might not get a good exposure on both.
+Photographing items in the same black and white frames, you might not get good exposure to both.
 The white things might be too bright, or the dark things might be underexposed.
 This will depend on the light and also on the quality of the sensor in your camera.
 Higher quality sensors are more capable of recording a broader tone range in a single photograph.

 child paying, high contrast scene.